AlexThePolygonal/cpp-stateful-templates/README.md

 ```bash
 clang++ -std=c++20 -O0 main.cpp -o a.out
 ```
-No complicated build system is necessary, as the library is header-only.
+No complex build system is required, as the library is header-only.
+I have tested this code with gcc 14.2.0, 13.3.0 and clang 19.1.1, 18.1.3, 16.0.6 and 15.0.7, as provided by apt on my Ubuntu machine.
+The library behaves the same way across different versions of the same compiler.

 ## Public interface